 Oh, but that assumes that the hospital or health system understands the patient journey in deciding.
 Understands the patient experience and knows which touch-points can be influenced.
-That kind of detail data combined with permission based marketing activities fundamentally and strategically changes the commercialization of the hospital or health system.
+That kind of detailed data combined with permission-based marketing activities fundamentally and strategically changes the commercialization of the hospital or health system.

 Okay, let’s be honest now, how many of you hospital and health system marketers have this kind of data and view of the patient and insured consumers?